TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/CoreSupportForLocalization/TcaTcemainTceforms/Index.rst

        )
    ),

-The example is from the “tt\_content” table and the “foreign\_table” settings should be adjusted accordingly when using other tables of course!
+The example is from the "tt\_content" table and the "foreign\_table" settings should be adjusted accordingly when using other tables of course!